 Compliance is NOT security!

 There are many examples of companies being breached despite maintaining regulatory compliance to the letter of the law.

 Even though almost every large financial institution is PCI DSS (Payment Card Industry Data Security Standard) compliant, many have still been breached including the much publicized Equifax hack in 2017.

 You can add in Target, Michaels, Neiman-Marcus...the list goes on of organizations that did meet compliance requirements but were still hacked.

-This includes hundreds of U.S. utility companies, who spent tons of time and money on meeting compliance requirements, failed to prevent hackers from accessing their control rooms.
+This includes hundreds of U.S. utility companies, which spent tons of time and money on meeting compliance requirements yet failed to prevent hackers from accessing their control rooms.